 Applications should possess:

-- A minimum of a 2.1 class degree in social science, arts, humanities and other disciplines equivalent to a UK bachelor’s degree; or
+- A minimum of a 2:1 class degree in an appropriate subject, equivalent to a UK bachelor’s degree; or

 All applicants must provide evidence that they have an English language ability equivalent to an IELTS (academic) score of 6.5.

 If you don’t have an IELTS or equivalent certificate, you can take our free online English test to assess your proficiency.
 You don’t need to prove your English ability if you are a national of, or have completed a qualification equivalent to a UK degree in, any of these countries.